rwu2359/CalPick/README.md

 1.1 2017-05-31 - amended method of passing selected date, thanks to @ToddGeist, fixes #1<br />
 1.2 2017-09-01 - fixed script name type, fixes #4<br />
 1.3 2017-10-09 - more explicit handling for cancel and picker errors, first release of range picker<br />
-1.4 2017-12-05 - added parameter to use in display mode only
+2.4 2017-12-05 - added parameter to use in display mode only<br />
+2.6 2018-01-09 - added parameter to show bank holidays or lockout dates